 BIO

 In 2016 Lisette Ros performed at the Venice Architecture Biennal in Italy, followed by the international launch of My Self, the Body at SXSW in Austin, USA (2018), and a collaboration with Asian Dope Boys for TRANCE at MWoods Museum in Beijing, China (2019).
 In 2021 she finished her residency at Marina Abramoviç and she launched her work My Self, the (First) Breath at SIM in Iceland.
-In January 2023 she launched I Bruise Like A Peach, and currently she is working on the continuation of existing works, as well as on a couple of new (collaborative) projects, such as the sixth part of the ‘My Self’ series and I’ll dance as fast as I can / Vol.2.
-In May 2023 Ros will start with her research project Regenerative Body at Casa Lü in Mexico-City.
+Since August 2023, she’s immersed in the sixth part of her ‘My Self’ series, partly in Indonesia, exploring her unfamiliar roots, with the guidance of performance artist Melati Suryodarmo.
+For My Self, the (Unfamiliar) Roots Lisette got granted by the Mondrian Fund, Erasmus Huis Jakarta by the Dutch Embassy, and the Prince Bernhard Culture Fund.

-Her work has been exhibited at Amsterdam Museum, Apiary London, Arti et Amicitiae, Barbara Thumm Galerie, The Curators Room – La Oficina Barcelona, De Waag Society, EYE Film Museum, Frans Halsmuseum, Het HEM, Het Nieuwe Instituut, Goethe Institute, Looiersgracht 60, MOYA Museum Oosterhout, Museumnacht Rotterdam, MWoods Museum Beijing, SBK-Dordrecht, South By South West, Oped Space Tokyo, Van Abbemuseum, Van Gogh Museum, and guerrilla at (various) places.
+Her diverse body of work has been exhibited at prominent institutions globally, including Amsterdam Museum, Apiary London, Arti et Amicitiae, Barbara Thumm Galerie, Casa Lü Galería, The Curators Room – La Oficina Barcelona, De Waag Society, EYE Film Museum, Frans Halsmuseum, Het HEM, Het Nieuwe Instituut, Goethe Institute, Looiersgracht 60, MOYA Museum Oosterhout, Museumnacht Rotterdam, MWoods Museum Beijing, SBK-Dordrecht, South By South West, Studio Plesungan, Oped Space Tokyo, Piramidón Centre d’Art Contemporani, Van Abbemuseum, Van Gogh Museum, and guerrilla at (various) places.

 ABOUT